Plasma Physics 1

 |available module versions|

-PH2035 is a semester module in German or English language at Master’s level which is offered in winter semester.
+PH2035 is a semester module in English language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Specific catalogue of special courses for nuclear, particle, and astrophysics

 - Specific catalogue of special courses for Applied and Engineering Physics

 - Complementary catalogue of special courses for condensed matter physics

 - Complementary catalogue of special courses for Biophysics

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 Responsible coordinator of the module PH2035 is Gregor Birkenmeier.